dschalk/JS-monads-part4/README.md

     }
   }
 ```
-And this is the definition of "next":
+The functions used with the "bnd" method return new anonymous monads.
+The "ret" method returns a new monad that has the same name as the calling monad, thereby taking the original monad's place in all subsequent procedures.
+This is the definition of "next":

 ```javascript
   var next = function next(x, y, mon2) {